bCourses Grade Distribution Tool

 Overview

 Note: This tool is intended to provide instructors with insight into grading trends, however, it is limited by the information available, and will not always provide statistically meaningful information.
-Instructors should always consult the data table below the graph to verify the size of any demographic population.
+Instructors should always consult the data table below the graph to determine if a population is large enough to be significant.

 Any information gathered from this tool should be used in conjunction with other available information sources, and in conversation with the CTL and other partners.